 While you would still be making payments on the rent, the sum will be drawn from the account to cover the rent if you cannot pay the rent.
 By the end of your lease, the remaining sum in the account will be transferred to you and used for just any purpose.

 If you’ve been a model tenant or have great relationships with your past landlords, now is the time to take advantage of those past relationships.
-Reach out to your previous landlords and ask if they can draft a reference letter for you.
+Reach out to them and ask if they can draft a landlord reference letter for you.
 A reference letter can serve as a vouch that describes you as a model tenant who is punctual and responsible.
 You should include the reference letter when submitting your rental application.

 If you have an excellent credit score and history, you should consider including it in your rental application.
 With a credit score in the 700s, most lenders might decide to overlook the fact that you currently do not have a job.
-But if your credit score is poor and you do not have employment, it may be pretty difficult for you to secure an apartment in several cities in the U.S.
+But if your credit score is poor and you do not have employment, it may be pretty difficult for you to secure an apartment in some US cities where real estate markets are competitive.

 You can also rent an apartment without having a job if you pay upfront.
 This is often one of the only ways to get an apartment as a student with no income.
 You'll likely need significant savings or help from your parents, but if you have the cash it's one of the simplest ways to rent an apartment without a job.